AuditoryBench++: Can Language Models Understand Auditory Knowledge without Hearing?: Experiments

-\paragraph*{Baselines and metric.} We establish comprehensive baselines for our AuditoryBench++, evaluating recent LLMs, LALMs, and previous methods for augmenting auditory knowledge.
-For LLMs, we test LLaMA3.1$_{8\mathrm{B}}$ \cite{dubey2024llama}, Qwen2.5$_{7\mathrm{B}}$ \cite{qwen2025qwen25technicalreport}, and Phi4-mini$_{4\mathrm{B}}$ \cite{abdin2024phi}.
-For LALMs, we include Qwen2-Audio$_{7\mathrm{B}}$~\cite{chu2024qwen2} and Phi4-MM$_{6\mathrm{B}}$~\cite{abouelenin2025phi}.
+We establish comprehensive baselines for AuditoryBench++, covering recent LLMs, audio-language models (LALMs), and prior methods that augment or inject auditory knowledge.
+For LLMs, we evaluate LLaMA3.1$_{8\mathrm{B}}$ \cite{dubey2024llama}, Qwen2.5$_{7\mathrm{B}}$ \cite{qwen2025qwen25technicalreport}, Phi4-mini$_{4\mathrm{B}}$ \cite{abdin2024phi}, and Qwen3-30B$_{30\mathrm{B}}$ \cite{yang2025qwen3}.
+For LALMs, we include Qwen2-Audio$_{7\mathrm{B}}$ \cite{chu2024qwen2}, Phi4-MM$_{6\mathrm{B}}$ \cite{abouelenin2025phi}, and Qwen3-Omni$_{30\mathrm{B}}$ \cite{Qwen3-Omni}.
 Additionally, we compare our approach with auditory knowledge injection methods such as AudioBERT~\cite{ok2025audiobert} and Imagine to Hear~\cite{yoo2025imagine}.
+Also report results from a standard supervised fine-tuning baseline on Qwen2.5$_{7\mathrm{B}}$).
 All evaluations utilize accuracy as the metric.

 \paragraph*{Implementation details.} In our implementation, we base AIR-CoT on the Qwen2.5$_{7\mathrm{B}}$ model for both stages.
 The imagination process is built with a CLAP text encoder and a 2-layer MLP.
 For Stage 1, we perform fine-tuning with special tokens { \tt[imagine/]}\xspace and { \tt[/imagine]}\xspace added to the vocabulary.
 Training uses with \(10\) epochs, batch size of \(4\), gradient accumulation steps of \(16\), learning rate of \(1 \times 10^{-5}\), and the AdamW~\cite{loshchilov2018decoupled} optimizer.
 For Stage 2, we load the fine-tuned model from Stage 1 and integrate a CLAP encoder with a 2-layer MLP projector to align audio embeddings.
 We train only the projector for \(10\) epochs, with a batch size of \(4\), a learning rate of \(1 \times 10^{-4}\), a weight decay of \(0.01\), and an AdamW optimizer.
 For fair comparison, AudioBERT~\cite{ok2025audiobert} and Imagine to Hear~\cite{yoo2025imagine} employ the same data.